Learning the early signs of a one-way relationship may help you avoid heartbreak and build stronger connections.

 So, before you get to that point, it may help to learn some of the signs that someone doesn’t care about you or the relationship.
 It may also help to explore whether you tend to establish this type of relationship often.

 Certain signs that someone may not value you or your relationship are easy to spot.

 A common one is not asking you about your feelings, life, or what’s important to you.
 This can look different depending on the relationship.

 They may not check in to hear your ideas on certain projects at work, for example.
 They might organize a gathering and leave you out, even when you’re part of the team.
 Or they may spend all the time talking about themselves and never get to you.

-Jenny Walters, a licensed therapist in Los Angeles, California, says you may feel like you need to walk on eggshells around that person and that you generally don’t feel seen or heard.
+Jenny Walters, a licensed therapist in Los Angeles, says that when someone doesn’t value or respect your feelings you may feel like you need to walk on eggshells around that person and that you generally don’t feel seen or heard.